trunk-io/docs/check/configuration/supported/prettier.md

 description: Explore  Prettier, the powerful code formatter.
 Learn how to install, configure, and effectively use Prettier to enhance your coding workflow.
 ---

-**Prettier** is a formatter for CSS, SCSS, Javascript, JSON, Markdown, TypeScript, GraphQL and YAML.
+**Prettier** is a formatter for CSS, SCSS, JavaScript, JSON, Markdown, TypeScript, GraphQL and YAML.

 You can enable the Prettier plugin with